 Hispanic Heritage Month: a chat with the Latino Medical Student Association

-Happy Hispanic Heritage Month!
+Hispanic Heritage Month runs from mid-September through mid-October.
 In this episode, two current students and officers of the Latino Medical Student Association (LMSA) share their experiences during the MD program.

 Milena Garcia: Welcome back future Rossies.
 And thank you for joining us.
 This month we are celebrating Hispanic Heritage Month, and with me here today, who will be highlighting the Latino Medical Student Association is Angie Ossa, the president of the Association, and Rosario Zamora Aviles, the liaison of the organization.
 Thank you ladies, for joining us.
 Let's take a moment to have you introduce yourselves.

 Angie Ossa: Hello, my name is Angie Ossa, I am a fifth semester student here at Ross.
 I have a bachelor's degree in science and technology from Canyon University in New Jersey, which is where I currently live.
 I worked as an EMT for four years before coming to Ross and now I'm serving as president of LSA in my last semester basic sciences.